Planning Your Trip to Morocco

 Alternatively, base yourself in Fes and enjoy short side trips.
 You could go to Meknes, where the ancient medina sees fewer tourists than you'll encounter in busy Fes, and nearby Volubilis, where well-preserved Roman ruins serve as an interesting counterpoint to Mahgreb architecture.

-From Marrakech, you can also take a side trip into the nearby Sahara Desert.
+From Marrakesh, you can also take a side trip into the nearby Sahara Desert.
 Hiking, a camel ride, a glimpse inside a traditional Berber village?
 It's all within a short drive of the city.

 Morocco in 5-7 Days